Learn about what disaster recovery is and how it could help your business to survive any event.

-As your plan grows it needs to take account of who is responsible for various aspects of the recovery process too.
+As your plan grows, it needs to take account of who is responsible for various aspects of the recovery process too.
 You may want to think about making specific individuals responsible for different parts of the process.
-In doing so, however, you must make sure they know what their responsibilities are and have the appropriate training and resources to carry them out.
+In doing so, however, you must make sure they know what their responsibilities are and have the appropriate training and resources to carry them out

 However, having a plan is only part of the picture, it’s vitally important to keep it up to date.
 A plan that’s out of date is just as useless as having no plan at all.

-It’s important to have a structure to your backups too.
+It’s essential to have a structure to your backups too.
 If you backup to the same external disk each week and only discover a virus infection after you’ve done your latest save, then your backup will be infected too.
 It’s important to have structured backups so that you can go back to an earlier version if required.
 The ‘grandfather, father, son’ approach where you have three generations of saves is one of the most common ways of doing this.

-You may take daily backups of your most important production data, but other information can be saved less often, perhaps once a month or once a week.
+You may take daily backups of your most crucial production data, but other information can be saved less often, perhaps once a month or once a week.
 This helps to reduce the amount of storage space needed for each save.
 You still need multiple generations of backup at each level, however.

-Where you keep your backup is important too.
-It’s going to be of little use if it’s next to the computer and the equipment gets stolen or the building burns down.
-Even if they’re in a fireproof safe you may be unable to access the building to retrieve them in the event of a disaster.
-It’s therefore essential to have a backup stored off site.
-If your business has multiple locations you can take the data to another office, or often IT staff take backup drives home for safe keeping.
+Where you keep, your backup is important too.
+It’s going to be of little use if it’s next to the computer and the equipment gets stolen, or the building burns down.
+Even if they’re in a fireproof safe, you may be unable to access the building to retrieve them in the event of a disaster.
+It’s therefore essential to have a backup stored off-site.
+If your business has multiple locations, you can take the data to another office, or often IT staff take backup drives home for safe keeping.

-Of course, you need to be able to contact your staff too – whether it’s to bring key employees in or tell others to stay at home.
+Of course, you need to be able to contact your staff too – whether it’s to bring critical employees in or tell others to stay at home.
 Make sure you have an up to date list of contact details with landline and mobile numbers plus email addresses.

 Of course, office or production space is only part of the problem.
 You must make sure your teams have the right equipment to work with.
-This might mean sourcing new PCs, it might mean allowing some staff to work from home.
-In the latter instance you need to make sure they have equipment and connectivity that’s up to the job.
-If you allow them to use personal equipment for business use it’s important that there’s adequate security in place.
+This might mean sourcing new PCs; it might mean allowing some staff to work from home.
+In the latter instance, you need to make sure they have equipment and connectivity that’s up to the job.
+If you allow them to use personal equipment for business use, it’s important that there’s adequate security in place.

-If you’re a manufacturing or distribution business you need to think about what happens to your stock.
+If you’re a manufacturing or distribution business, you need to think about what happens to your stock.
 To avoid losing everything you might want to consider distributing storage across different sites.

-IT disaster recovery is increasingly available on an as-a-service basis (DRaaS).
+IT disaster recovery is available on an as-a-service basis (DRaaS).
 This involves outsourcing your recovery architecture to an external supplier, usually with virtual servers in the cloud.
-DRaaS allows you to get up and running again quickly, particularly if most of your systems are already being run from the cloud.
+DRaaS allows you to get up and running again quickly, mainly if most of your systems are already being run from the cloud.

 If your systems are in-house or you have a hybrid approach, the DRaaS is not a complete solution but can still form part of your business continuity plans.
-As with any other recovery solution you need to plan ahead and consider which data is most important and needs to be retrieved quickly and which can wait.
+As with any other recovery solution you need to plan and consider which data is most important and needs to be retrieved quickly and which can wait.